ThomasDaheim/GPXEditor/README.md

 ## Following features are available via UI:

+### Update v5.5

+* moving of selected track waypoints
+* Bugfixes!
+Various bugs that have crept in over time are now fixed

 ### Update v5.4

-* download SRTM data from with GPXEditor
+* download SRTM data from within GPXEditor
 * support OpenElevationService as add. elevation provider besides local SRTM files
 * show waypoint names in map
 * google search (for coordinates or waypoint names) from within map